Postage stamps and postal history of the United States: Presidential Issue of 1938

 The famous Presidential Issue, known as "Prexies" for short, came out in 1938.
 The series featured all 29 U.S. presidents through Calvin Coolidge, each of whom appeared in profile as a small sculptural bust.
 Values of 50¢ and lower were mono-colored; on the $1, $2, and $5 stamps the presidents' images were printed in black on white, surrounded by colored lettering and ornamentation.
 Up through the 22¢ Cleveland stamp, the denomination assigned to each president corresponds to his position in the presidential roster: thus the first president, Washington, is on the 1¢ value, the seventeenth, Andrew Johnson, is on the 17¢ value, etc. Additional stamps depict Franklin (½¢), Martha Washington (1½¢), and the White House (4½¢).
 Many of the values were included merely to place the presidents in proper numerical order and did not necessarily correspond to a postal rate; and one of the (difficult) games for Prexie collectors is to find a cover with, for instance, a single 16¢ stamp that pays a combination of rate and fees valid during the Prexies' period of usage.
 Many such covers remain to be discovered; some sellers on eBay have been surprised to discover an ordinary-seeming cover bid up to several hundred dollars because it was one of the sought-after solo usages.
 The Presidential issue remained in distribution for many years.
 Not until 1954 did the Post Office begin replacing its values with the stamps of a new definitive issue, the Liberty series.

 Famous Americans Series of 1940

-In 1940, the U.S. Post Office issued a set of 35 stamps, issued over the course of approximately ten months, commemorating America's famous Authors, Poets, Educators, Scientists, Composers, Artists and Inventors.
-The Educators included Booker T. Washington, who now became the first African-American to be honored on a U.S. stamp.
-This series of Postage issues was printed by the Bureau of Engraving and Printing.
+In 1940, the U.S. Post Office issued a set of 35 stamps, issued over the course of approximately ten months, commemorating America's famous authors, poets, educators, scientists, composers, artists and inventors.
+The educators included Booker T. Washington, became the first African-American to be honored on a U.S. stamp.
+This series of postage issues was printed by the Bureau of Engraving and Printing.
 These stamps were larger in size than normal definitive issues, with only 280 stamp images contained on the printing plate (400 images was standard for the Presidential series).
 Notable also is the red-violet color chosen for the 3¢ stamps, a brighter hue than the traditional purple.